AG-Systems/MicroProjects/Ideas/readme.md

 Make a site that you post your notes online and asign tags for note magement and note finding.

 A site that has science central.

+A program or site that you input your 2 blackajack cards and determine if you should hold or hit me.
+Maybe you can keep doing it.